Chaitalykundu/Web-Development/02-CSS/01-Basic/07-Margin/theory.md

 **Top** and **bottom** margins of elements are sometimes collapsed into a single margin that is equal to the largest of the two margins.

 This does not happen on left and right margins!
-Only top and bottom margins!
+But only top and bottom margins!

 &nbsp;